 - Consolidated Financial Statements

 Start with the Accounting Standards as they are much easy compared to other topics and also very much scoring.
-At the Intermediate level, they will cover around 20 marks paper.
-From the above AS – 7, 9, 20, 26 are the easiest.
+At the Intermediate level, they will cover around 20 marks.
+From the above AS – 7, 9, 20, and 26 are the easiest.

 There must be at least one question from the Buy Back, Underwriting or ESOP carrying 8 marks or two questions of 4 marks each and are generally easy to prepare.
 The higher probability is of Bu Back.